 You have to give it to Wild Turkey for covering all the bases in terms of bottle diversity.
-From 50 ml minis to 1.75 liter party handles (and just about every bottle size in between), Wild Turkey 101 can be found almost anywhere at almost any desired size.
-And how many other Kentucky distilleries bottle their flagship straight bourbon whiskey in 750 ml PET travel bottles?
+From 50ml minis to 1.75-liter party handles (and just about every bottle size in between), Wild Turkey 101 can be found at almost any desired size, virtually anywhere.
+And how many other Kentucky distilleries bottle their flagship straight bourbon whiskey in 750ml PET travel bottles?
 I’m thinking the list is pretty damn slim.

 Thanks to an associate’s keen Turkey hunting skills, I’m now in possession of this literally dusty plastic bottle of Wild Turkey 101 from 2007.
-Oh, I’m more than curious about how this one will taste – mainly for two reasons.
-First, it’s been sitting in plastic for no less than 10 years now.
+Oh, I’m more than curious about how this one will taste, mainly for two reasons: First, it’s been sitting in plastic for no less than ten years now.
 I’ve had at least one Wild Turkey expression from 2007 – a Kentucky Spirit, and it was hands-down excellent.
 Would this taste similar?
-Second, this WT 101 was likely distilled between 1999-2001, which puts it several years before the change from a 107 entry-proof to a 110 entry-proof (2004).
-Would there be a notable difference in profile from the last year or two this label design was used (2010-2011)?
-Well, there’s really only one way to find out … on with the tasting!
+And second, this 101 was likely distilled between 1999-2001, which puts it several years before the change from a 107 barrel-entry proof to a 110 barrel-entry proof (2004).

 Tasted neat in a Glencairn after a few minutes rest …

 Nose: vanilla, musty charred oak, brown sugar, baking spice (cinnamon, nutmeg), toffee, faint herbal & citrus notes

 Taste: (like a sucker punch in the mouth) notably spicy vanilla, toffee, oak char, grated cinnamon sticks, nutmeg, slightly fruity herbal/floral notes